Kunlong1994/lab3/preLab-04.md

-For the upcoming lab, we will be building paper displays inspired by [Isaac Blankensmith](http://www.isaacblankensmith.com/) and [Smooth Technology's](https://smooth.technology) [Paper Signals](https://experiments.withgoogle.com/paper-signals) project.
-We will not be using the phone/voice part of this project, but we will be building cardstock mechanisms that are driven by the mini-servo in your kit, and controlled by your Metro Mini.
+For the upcoming labs, we will be building paper displays inspired by [Isaac Blankensmith](http://www.isaacblankensmith.com/) and [Smooth Technology's](https://smooth.technology) [Paper Signals](https://experiments.withgoogle.com/paper-signals) project (Lab 4) or building a paper jack in a box (Lab 5).
+W

-0. DISCORD: By now, there must be things that are confusing you---about lecture, the labs, future assignments...
-If you haven't used the class Discord yet to ask the teaching team a question, please try it.

 1. CATCHING UP ON UNDERSTANDING: If you are confused on the following topics, you can read [Scherz and Monk](http://www.engineeringbookspdf.com/practical-electronics-inventors-fourth-edition-paul-scherz-simon-monk/)'s excellent textbook which can give you more background.